swiftlang/swift-evolution/proposals/NNNN-pointer-family-initialization-improvements.md

   ///   - type: The type of element to which this buffer's memory will be bound.
   ///   - fromElements: A collection of elements to be used to
   ///     initialize the buffer's storage.
-  /// - Returns: A typed buffer of the initialized elements.
-The returned
+  /// - Returns: A typed buffer containing the initialized elements.
-  ///   buffer references memory starting at the same base address as this
+  ///     The returned buffer references memory starting at the same
-  ///   buffer, and its count indicates the number of elements copied from
+  ///     base address as this buffer, and its count indicates
-  ///   the collection `elements`. func initializeMemory<C>(as: C.Element.Type, fromElements: C) -> UnsafeMutableBufferPointer<C.Element>
+  ///     the number of elements copied from the collection `elements`. func initializeMemory<C>(
+    as: C.Element.Type, fromElements: C
+  ) -> UnsafeMutableBufferPointer<C.Element>
     where C: Collection

   /// Moves instances from an initialized source buffer into the